akumathedyn123/python-mouse-axis-tracker-xy/README.md

 This is a basic example.
 You can extend it to perform additional actions based on mouse movement events (e.g., logging coordinates to a file, triggering other functionalities).
 For more advanced usage of the pynput library, refer to its official documentation: https://pynput.readthedocs.io/en/latest/

-##License
-MIT License.
-Check license file for more details.